jonathonherbert/jonathonherbert.github.io/content/blog/fear-and-problem-solving/index.md

 My initial idea was that this effect scaled with whatever stakes were involved in failure or success.
 But then I experienced the effect powerfully, three days ago, in an environment with no real-life stakes at all.

-[_The Outer Wilds_](https://www.mobiusdigitalgames.com/outer-wilds.html) is a videogame, and it's an ideal place for a demonstration of the fear-is-the-mindkiller effect because it is, quite literally, a small galaxy of problems to solve.
+[_The Outer Wilds_](https://www.mobiusdigitalgames.com/outer-wilds.html) is a videogame, and it's an ideal place for a demonstration of the fear-is-the-mindkiller effect because it is, quite literally, a small solar system of problems to solve.
 In a craft that's part NASA, part National Park chic, the player veers from planet to planet in a groundhog-day timeloop, piecing together its secrets before the sun goes supernova.
 Then, they do it all again, armed only with the knowledge of what came before.
 It's superb.

 Anyhow, _The Outer Wilds_ came out in 2019, and three days ago I made some time to play its recently released expansion, Echoes of the Eye.
 I raced through problem after problem, building up my understanding of a new world and its inhabitants.
 And then, the lights went out, and I saw a silhouette against a distant light, and ...